ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/index.rst

         SpaceToken = LHCb_USER
       }
     }

-In order to configure and test support for FTS transfers in your DIRAC installation you should follow these steps:

 FTS transfers in DIRAC
 ----------------------

 DIRAC DMS can be configured to make use of FTS servers in order to schedule and monitor efficient transfer of large amounts of data between SEs.
 As of today, FTS servers are only able to handle transfers between SRM SEs.
-You will need to define at least 2 different SRM StorageElements in your Configuration.
+You will need to define at least two different SRM StorageElements in your Configuration and one FTS endpoint.
 In the current implementation of the DIRAC FTS interface FTS transfers are always assigned to the FTS server associated to the Site local to the destination SE.
+However you can associate the same FTS server to more than one site.

 In order to configure and test support for FTS transfers in your DIRAC installation you should follow these steps: